domeengine/dome/docs/installation.md

 You can either download the compiled binaries from GitHub, or you can build the DOME executable from source.

+## Pre-requistes

+You need to make sure a version of SDL2 is installed.
+On a Mac, you can either use a package manager like [Homebrew](https://brew.sh), or install the SDL2 framework manually from [here](https://www.libsdl.org/download-2.0.php).
+If you are going to build DOME from source, you will need the developer library.

+On linux, you can use your package manager to install SDL2, or build `libSDL2.so` from source.

+Windows is more difficult, and we recommend using the pre-compiled binaries for DOME, as it includes SDL2.

 ## Download

 Go to the [Github](https://github.com/avivbeeri/dome/releases) release for the version of DOME you want, and select a zip file from the "assets" matching your computer's architecture to download.